 Of course, many portfolios of stocks which have a beta of 0 can still be risky.
 For example, if a hedge fund bought $100 of American stocks and went short $100 of Japanese stocks then that portfolio would be very exposed to country risk.
 (In particular, the risk of American stocks dramatically underperforming Japanese stocks).
 Buying $100 of Apple and shorting $100 of Microsoft might be a safer portfolio because at least both stocks are in the same country and the same sector.
 This portfolio of long Apple and short Microsoft would be considered country and sector neutral.

 A hedge fund like Numerai is trying to stay neutral to things like the market, country, sector, and hundreds of other risk factors.
-The more risks a portfolio is neutral to, the lower the volatility of the portfolio and the safer it is to use leverage which many market neutral funds will use.
+The more risks a portfolio is neutral to, the lower the volatility of the portfolio and the more we believe that the risk of using leverage is reduced.

 So yes, it’s confusing to read about a hedge fund with 50 PhDs that only earned 5% in year where everything went up but when you consider how little risk the hedge fund took and how low the volatility was, 5% can be impressive.
 5% is a lot more yield than many corporate bonds pay and maybe the risk and volatility profile of the hedge fund is lower than bonds too.